shantdashjian/ai-portfolio/README.md

-# ai-portfolio
+# AI Portfolio

-A collection of my AI projects
+This is a collection of AI projects I worked on.